People do not always fully recover from their workplace injuries. As difficult as it may…

 However, it is not that simple.
 In order to qualify for these supplemental benefits, there is one more legal requirement that you must pass.
 You have to prove that your employer failed to offer you regular modified or alternative work adjusted to the work restrictions provided by your doctor.

-Modified work refers to duties that are similar to your previous, pre-injury job that are adjusted to your permanent partial or total disability.
+Modified work refers to duties that are similar to your previous, pre-injury job that is adjusted to your permanent partial or total disability.
 Alternative work, on the other hand, is a completely different job that meets the legal requirements for alternative work.

 Both modified and alternative work must meet the following legal requirements: